Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 (If you need a break from reading this, please go and watch/listen to Talking Heads – Once in a Lifetime.)

-A word to the wise: avoid clickbaity bollocks.
+Avoid clickbaity bollocks.
 Titles like that are misleading and harm trust-building.
-So, how do you make headings attractive/interesting/engaging——clickable?
-Spark the synapses of your audience with your titles by pinching the pain point and speaking directly to them.
+You make headings attractive/interesting/engaging——clickable by sparking the synapses of your audience.

 1. To be readable